 Is Brutus good for dogs?

 Bone broth should be human grade to avoid risk of dog's health.
-Most bone broth you find from dog food brands do not pass the quality test for dogs because of the low protein, additives, corn, gains and high sodium.
+Most bone broth you find from dog food brands tend to be low protein contain additives, corn, grains and are high sodium.

 Read my report on the 6 absolute best bone broths for dogs this year.